Florexianer/toggatrack/README.md

 > npx expo start

-and download the expo go app and scan the qr code to display it on your phone
+and download the expo go app, then scan the qr code to display it on your phone